-RESILIENT NEIGHBORHOODS - CLIMATE PREPAREDNESS AND REDUCTION (CPR) FOR THE PLANET
+RESILIENT NEIGHBORHOODS - CLIMATE PROTECTION AND RESILIENCE (CPR) FOR THE PLANET INITIATIVE

-CPR for the Planet will adapt Resilient Neighborhood's (RN) proven comprehensive behavior-change program to engage residents throughout Marin in reducing GHG emissions and becoming resilient to climate-linked emergencies.
+The CPR for the Planet initiative will adapt Resilient Neighborhood's (RN) proven comprehensive behavior-change program to engage residents throughout Marin in reducing GHG emissions and becoming resilient to climate-linked emergencies.
 CPR for the Planet will provide a replicable model to engage 1,000 residents to reduce 2,642 MTCO2e annually by 2023 and 3,713 residents to reduce 9,427 MTCO2e annually by 2030.
-CPR for the Planet will test five pilot training programs, designed with community input, to equitably reach audiences including: Spanish speakers, low-income, older adults, parents, individuals with high carbon footprints, and others, through online and offline programs that include consumption, reducing climate anxiety, and engage everyone in achieving climate responsible lifestyles.
+CPR for the Planet will test five pilot training programs, designed with community input, to equitably reach audiences including: Spanish speakers, low-income, older adults, parents, households with high carbon footprints, and others, through online and offline programs that include consumption, diet, reducing climate anxiety, and engage everyone in achieving climate responsible lifestyles.